Enhancing Graph Collaborative Filtering with FourierKAN Feature Transformation: Methodology

 \subsection{Model Training}

-To learn model parameters, we adopt the Bayesian Personalized Ranking (BPR) \cite{rendle2012bpr} loss function as our optimization criterion.
-The core objective of BPR is to enhance the divergence in the predictive preference between positive and negative items within each user-item triplet $(u, i_p, i_n) \in \mathcal{D}$, where $\mathcal{D}$ signifies the collection of training data, the term positive item $p$ pertains to an item with which the user $u$ has interacted, whereas the negative item $n$ is selected randomly from the pool of items without interaction with user $u$.
+For model optimization, we adopt the Bayesian Personalized Ranking (BPR) \cite{rendle2009bpr} loss function as our optimization criterion.
+The core objective of BPR is to enhance the divergence in the predictive preference between positive and negative items within each user-item triplet $(u, i_p, i_n) \in \mathcal{D}$, where $\mathcal{D}$ signifies the collection of training data, the term positive item $p$ pertains to an item with which the user $u$ has interacted, whereas the negative item $n$ is selected randomly from the pool of items without interaction with user $u$. -0.12in